ChenRuan/WebArchitecture_Group1EdgeRunner/README.md

 Additionally, the ward names obtained from the government-provided database do not match the district-level addresses provided by the map API.
 This results in many areas on our map being unable to retrieve data, significantly impacting the presentation of our data on the map.
 If a suitable API that aligns with the government's Ward planning is identified, this issue can be better addressed.

 # Bibliography
+1.Google.
+(2023).
+Google Maps [Software].
+Available from https://cloud.google.com/maps-platform/（Accessed 14 Nov.
+2023）

-1. Great London Authority ,2018.
+2. Great London Authority ,2018.
 Statistical GIS Boundary Files for London: [online] Available at: https://data.london.gov.uk/publisher/gla (Accessed 13 Nov.
 2023)

-2. Metropolitan Police Service, 2023.
+3. Metropolitan Police Service, 2023.
 Recorded Crime: Geographic Breakdown: [Online] Available at: https://data.london.gov.uk/dataset/recorded_crime_summary (Accessed: 24 Oct.
 2023)

-3. Metropolitan Police Service, n.d.
+4. Metropolitan Police Service, n.d.
 Average Response Times to Emergency Incidents by Borough from 2019 to 2021: [Online] Available at: https://www.met.police.uk/foi-ai/metropolitan-police/d/march-2022/average-response-times-emergency-incidents-borough-2019-2021/ (Accessed: 7 Nov.
 2023)

-4. ONS, 2023.
+5. ONS, 2023.
 Estimates for London wards and LSOAs: Available at: https://data.london.gov.uk/census/2021-ward-and-lsoa-estimates/ (Accessed: 7 Nov.
 2023)

-5. Plotly, n.d.
+6. Plotly, n.d.
 Scatter Plots in JavaScript: Available at: https://plotly.com/javascript/line-and-scatter/  (Accessed: 13 Nov.
 2023)

 # Declaration of Authorship